Futures contracts sit at the center of financial trading. They help manage price risks and let traders ride market trends.

 Market Actors

-Actors play different roles.
-Hedgers and speculators are the two main types in this space.
-The hedgers are big companies or individual producers who use futures contracts to stabilize the commodity prices they are dealing with.
+There are two main groups, hedgers and speculators.
+Hedgers are companies or producers who use futures to steady the prices they pay or receive.

 Types of Futures Contracts

-- Energy from crude oil to natural gas.
+- Energy sources like crude oil and natural gas.

-- Index futures: These allow trading based on stock market indices that represent broader market trends.
+- Index futures allow trading based on stock market benchmarks.

 Exchanges

-Major exchanges like the Chicago Mercantile Exchange, ICE Futures U.S. and CBOE Futures Exchange are the platforms for futures trading.
+Major exchanges, like the CME, ICE Futures U.S., and CBOE Futures Exchange, are the main venues for futures trading.

 Risk Management with Futures Contracts